 • Estimate the cost or value of any items or services given to you by other organisations that you would otherwise have to pay for.
-These count as income for your project, (to a maximum of 10% of the total eligible project cost), but cannot be from your own resources and they cannot be suppliers' discounts.
+These count as income for your project but cannot be from your own resources and they cannot be suppliers' discounts.

-An example of the level of detail we need would be hire of a hall for 6 days at £50 per day = an in kind value of £300.
+An example of the level of detail we need would be hire of a hall for 6 days at $\pounds$ 50 per day = an in kind value of $\pounds$ 300.

 • List each provider of in kind support, the value of what they're giving and whether it's been confirmed in writing.
-(Letters of support from each provider are a good way of showing this and can be uploaded in section 6 of the application form).
+(Letters of support from each provider are a good way of showing this and can be uploaded in section 5 of the application form).